FEMME: How to succeed as a music producer in 2018

 One artist who has always been in charge of her music is FEMME, a producer, DJ and creative par excellence.
 Aka Laura Bettinson, she deals in alternative electronic pop, working as an acclaimed solo creator and as the front woman of Radiohead producer Nigel Godrich's Ultraísta group.

-Currently in China thanks to the British Council's Musicians in Residence programme, we quizzed FEMME to learn more about her role as a music producer, her favourite gear and essential tips...
+Currently in China thanks to the British Council's Musicians in Residence programme, we quizzed FEMME to learn more about her role as a music producer, her favorite gear and essential tips...

 How did you begin your musical journey?